icelander/docs/source/deployment/sso-ldap.md

 This indicates your AD/LDAP server configuration has a maximum page size set and the query coming from Mattermost is returning a result set in excess of that limit.

 To address this issue you can set the [max page size](https://docs.mattermost.com/administration/config-settings.html#maximum-page-size) in your Mattermost configuration to match the limit on your AD/LDAP server.
 This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.

 If the error is still occurring, it is likely that no AD/LDAP users have logged into Mattermost yet.
 Ensure that at least 1 AD/LDAP user has logged into Mattermost and re-run the sync.
 The error should disappear at that point.

+#### Where can I find help on AD/LDAP configuration settings in config.json?

+You can find an explanation of each of the configuration settings [here](https://docs.mattermost.com/administration/config-settings.html#ad-ldap).

+#### Can the AD/LDAP User Filter read Security groups?

+Yes it can, but make sure that:
+ - permissions are correctly configured on the service account you are using
+ - each user object is a direct member of the security group m-page-size) in your Mattermost configuration to match the limit on your AD/LDAP server.
+This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.

+If the error is still occurring, it is likely that no AD/LDAP users have logged into Mattermost yet.
+Ensure that at least 1 AD/LDAP user has logged into Mattermost and re-run the sync.
+The error should disappear at that point.